-Our Centre aims to provide a healthy and hygienic environment which will promote the health of the children, staff and parents using our service.
+Our Centre aims to provide a healthy and hygienic environment which will promote the health of the children, Educators and parents using our service.
 Children and parents will be encouraged to share ownership to maintain hygienic practices in the service.
-Educators will ensure they maintain and model current hygiene procedures as advised by the NSW Department of Health.
-Educators will engage children in experiences, conversations, routines and responsibilities that promote children's understanding of the importance of hygiene for the wellbeing of themselves and others ("My Time, Our Place" 3.2, 4.2, 4.3).
+Educators will ensure they maintain and